oetodd/2024_RRCR_Assessment_USDA/README.md

 # 2024_RCRR_Assessment_USDA
-Data repository and R code for the paper entitled "Assessment of USDA-ARS prebreeding material for resistance to Rhizoctonia crown and root rot in Fort Collins, CO, 2024."
+Data repository and in-house R code for the statistical analysis of the Plant Management Disease Report entitled "Assessment of USDA-ARS prebreeding material for resistance to Rhizoctonia crown and root rot in Fort Collins, CO, 2024."